 Employees must remember their duty to take care of the best interests of the company and keep confidential any information where disclosure of such could cause damage to the employer.
-Publishing some information about the company via social media may therefore be recognised as a breach of duties.
+Publishing some information about the company via social media may therefore be recognised as a breach of duties and may result in disciplinary termination.